 Hop on a Bus or Train with Ease

 Seville's buses cover every major district, and they run often.
-The local train, Cercanías, connects nearby towns and is reliable.
-In September, fewer commuters make the ride quieter.
+The local train, Cercanias, connects nearby towns and is reliable.
+Fewer crowds in Seville in September means fewer commuters, making the ride quieter.
 Buses are air-conditioned, and the routes are easy to follow, even if you're new to exploring the city.

 Use a Taxi or Ride-Sharing App

 Taxis are everywhere, and ride-sharing apps like Uber and Cabify work well in Seville.
 Fares are fair and drivers are professional.
-September traffic moves better than in peak summer.
+The traffic in Seville in September moves better than in peak summer.
 It's a comfortable choice after a long walk or a flamenco night that ended later than expected.

 Pedal Through Seville on A Bike